-Making pet resolutions is a great way to help you stick to your own list of do's and dont's because who better than your dog to make sure you get out of bed for that early morning walk–or your cat to make sure you take that energising afternoon nap?
+Making pet resolutions is a great way to help you stick to your own list because who better than your dog to make sure you get out of bed for that early morning walk, or your cat to make sure you take that energising afternoon nap?

 Here are some ways you and your pet can have a happy, healthy twelve months–and beyond!

 Vowing to exercise tops many resolution lists, and it should for pets, too.
-As PetMD points out, walking your dog (or cat) benefits your fur baby in many ways, such as aiding the digestive system and promoting agility.
+Walking your dog (or cat) benefits them in many ways, such as aiding the digestive system and promoting agility.
 You're more likely to stick to an exercise regimen if you have a buddy.
 If jogging isn't your speed, leisurely walks are just as good.
-Stick to the pace that works best for you and your little guy or gal.
+Stick to the pace that works best for you and your pet.
 Try out a new park, hiking trail, or city street.
-If your furry friend is indoors, get moving by chasing toys around the house or playing games, like fetch or hide-and-seek.
+If your furry friend is indoors, get moving by chasing toys around the house or playing games like fetch or hide-and-seek.
 Create fun DIY cat toys to engage your cat and help improve their motor skills.

-Making healthier food choices is another popular resolution, and, oftentimes, falls off the list most easily.
-It's no secret that eating well is good for you, but don't forget about your new year's pet and his nutrition.
-Avoid giving your cat or dog table scraps.
-A little goes a long way.
-What may be a small snack for you could add up to an entire meal for your pet.
+Making healthier food choices is another popular resolution and often falls off the list most easily.
+It's no secret that eating well is good for you, but don't forget about your pet and their nutrition.
+Avoid giving your cat or dog table scraps, a little goes a long way, and what may be a small snack for you could add up to an entire meal for your pet.

 Before revamping your pet's food, consult with your veterinarian because different animals have different needs.
-Pets are creatures of habit, just like their pet parents, and switching your cat's or dog's food for a new kind may not always go smoothly.
+Pets are creatures of habit and switching your cat's or dog's food may not always go smoothly.
 Be patient, just as you would with your own eating habits.

-The act of petting your dog or cat lowers your stress level and blood pressure, but did you know that sometimes, just gazing at an animal can alleviate stress?
+The act of petting your dog or cat can lower your stress level and blood pressure, but did you know that sometimes, just gazing at an animal can alleviate stress?
 "You don't even need to touch them.
 Just looking is enough," says Vetstreet.
 "Watching fish in an aquarium has the same effect."
-If you've ever felt a rush of love watching your cat curled up in her favorite spot, you know how powerful simply being around pets can be.
+If you've ever felt a rush of love watching your cat curled up in their favourite spot, you know how powerful simply being around pets can be.

-You also can incorporate mindfulness into your daily pet care routine.
-The next time your dog stops to smell the roses, instead of hurrying him along, take a deep breath, perform a sun salutation, and soak in a quiet moment of peace.
+You can also incorporate mindfulness into your daily pet care routine.
+The next time your dog stops to smell the roses, instead of hurrying them along, take a deep breath, perform a sun salutation, and soak in a quiet moment of peace.

 Meet New People (and Animals)

-If you and your pup or kitty tend to be homebodies, add "make new friends" to your pet resolutions!
+If you and your pet tend to be homebodies, add "make new friends" to your pet resolutions!
 Pets are a great way to expand your social network because you instantly have a bond with fellow animal lovers.